 What kind of contract do MSc graduates get in their first job?

-More than half of employed MSc graduates from RSM, 63%, got a permanent contract either immediately on appointment, or within a year of being hired.
-That’s a 10% increase in permanent contracts compared to last year’s survey.
+More than half of employed MSc graduates from RSM, 58%, got a permanent contract either immediately on appointment, or within a year of being hired.
+That’s a 5% decrease in permanent contracts compared to last year’s survey.

 How many hours do graduates have to work for their money?

-On average, graduates are recruited to work a 38-hour week in their first job.
-In reality, respondents say they work an average of 48 hours per week, but there are big differences in the number of hours worked according to industry sector.
+On average, graduates are recruited to work a 39-hour week in their first job.
+In reality, respondents say they work an average of 49 hours per week, but there are big differences in the number of hours worked according to industry sector.

-The biggest difference between contract hours and hours actually worked is in an EEA country where one of our respondents is contracted to work a 38-hour week, but usually puts in 53 hours per week – that’s an extra 15 hours, or almost two days per week.
-For those MSc graduates with jobs in the Netherlands, the average difference between hours contracted and actual hours worked, according to our survey, is around 7 hours.
+Similar to last year’s survey, the biggest difference between contract hours and hours actually worked is in an EEA country where one of our respondents is contracted to work a 40-hour week, but usually puts in 53 hours per week – that’s an extra 13 hours, or one and a half day per week.
+For those MSc graduates with jobs in the Netherlands, the average difference between hours contracted and actual hours worked, according to our survey, is around 8,5 hours.

-Those working in policy or advising tell us they work about the same number of hours as stated in their contract; on average 40 hours.
-There is a large difference in the real estate industry, where our graduates tell us they put in an extra 29.5 hours, but with only two real estate respondents, this figure cannot be said to represent the whole industry.
-And last but not least, MSc graduates working in consulting or finance experience a difference between contract hours and hours actually worked of more than 13 hours per week.
+Those working in education, whether it’s the industry or function, tell us they work about the same number of hours as stated in their contract; on average 40 hours.
+There is a large difference in the real estate industry, where our graduates tell us they put in an extra 30 hours, but with only two real estate respondents, this figure cannot be said to represent the whole industry.
+And last but not least, MSc graduates working in consulting or finance experience a difference between contract hours and hours actually worked of more than 12-13 hours per week.